trilinos/TrilinosWiki/SEMS-Dev-Env.md

 All of the TPLs supported by the loaded SEMS Dev Env will be automatically picked up and enabled.

 Also, the same loaded SEMS Dev Env can be used for MPI and serial (non-MPI) builds and shared and static lib builds.
-The SEMS Dev Env only needs to be changed when wants a different compiler/version and/or MPI/version and/or CMake/version, etc.
+The SEMS Dev Env only needs to be changed when one wants a different compiler/version and/or MPI/version and/or CMake/version, etc.